irfanhakim-as/mango/README.md

 3. The Mango application needs to be aware of the new model that is replacing a core model.

-    To do so, update the (default) value of the following [setting](#conf) variable, depending on the core model you are replacing:
+    To do so, you will need to update the (default) value of the following setting variable, depending on the core model you are replacing:

    - Account model: `ACCOUNT_MODEL`
    - Feed model: `FEED_MODEL`
    - Post model: `POST_MODEL`
    - Schedule model: `SCHEDULE_MODEL`

-    For example, if you are replacing the core Post model with your own (i.e. `CustomPostModel`), you would [update the corresponding setting](#updating-a-setting)'s default value as follows:
+    For example, if you are replacing the core Post model with your own (i.e. `CustomPostModel`), [update the corresponding setting](#updating-a-setting)'s default value as follows:

    - `POST_MODEL`: `base.CustomPostModel`

+    Doing so will ensure that the application uses your new model (i.e. `CustomPostModel`) in place of the core model (i.e. `PostItem`).

 ### Conf

 Most configurable settings in a Mango application are defined in a settings file that resides in the `conf` module.
 This way, these settings can be read and accessed from anywhere in your application in a consistent manner.

 By default, Mango's core settings are defined in the [conf.base](settings/base.py) module.
 An extension of this module exists as [conf.main](settings/main.py), which is the central location where the application settings are read from.
-To update a core setting or add new settings, do so accordingly through the [conf.main](settings/main.py) module.
+To update a core setting or add new settings, do so through the [conf.main](settings/main.py) module accordingly.

 #### Adding a new setting